The TFT Captaincy Formula

-Welcome to The Full Toss captaincy equation.
+Welcome to The Full Toss captaincy formula.
 I went with ‘formula’ because it’s even sexier than ‘process’.
 Stick that in your pipe and smoke it Mr Strauss.

 In the space of a few pithy paragraphs we’re going to achieve in five minutes what the ECB want to do in three weeks: find the best person to be the next England test captain.
 And we’re going to employ some hugely scientific methodology to really impress our sponsors.